supSugam/xcp-scripts/README.md

     - Password: ubuntu
     - Confirm Password: ubuntu

-  - 4.1.3 Installation will complete, and the VM will reboot, after it reboots, execute following commands:
+  - 4.1.3 (Optional) Installation will complete, and the VM will reboot, after it reboots, execute following commands:

     ```bash
     sudo apt update